-Join Jon Peck for an in-depth discussion in this video Generating magazine controllers, part of Up and Running with Symfony2 for PHP (2014).
+Join Jon Peck for an in-depth discussion in this video Generating magazine controllers, part of Learning Symfony2 for PHP.

 In addition to schemas and updating entities, doctrine can also generate controllers based on the structure of entities, If it doesn't already exist, doctrine will create a controller class in the right place within the bundle.
 That part is fairly trivial, but the creation of actions that map to the basic CRUD interactions, like "create", "read", "update", and "destroy", is very useful and provides a great starting place.
 Of course, routes are generated as well which describes how users can access each action.
 Basic forms are included for the interactive actions that require user input, and we'll explore those in a later chapter.